-A tornado signal will be an intermittent tone via the intercom system.
+A tornado signal will be a continuous two tone sound via the intercom system.
 Students are to move quickly to the designated safe room.
 They will then sit on the floor and cover their heads.

 DRESS AND APPEARANCE

 The pride and image of a school is reflected in the way students dress.
 The image of Anamosa Middle School is that of well dressed young people.
 Appropriate dress combines common sense and good taste in dress and grooming.
 Shoes must be worn at all times.
 You must be neat, clean, and properly attired.
 Unacceptable items include: